va’eira

 The stuffed artichoke hearts are going to be kept company on the plate by a twist on Loubieh bi Zeit, a Syrian dish of green beans stewed until tender in olive oil, with onions, garlic, and a bit of tomato.
 The twist is that I'm going to use sundried tomatoes for an extra punch.

 Plain steamed basmati rice is a must, to soak up all the fabulous sauces on the plate.
-I happen to have a large Celeriac in the fridge, so I’ll be making Creamy Celery Root Soup.
+I happen to have a large celeriac in the fridge, so I’ll be making Creamy Celery Root Soup.
 This is a simple and delicious soup.

-I’ve got another soup using this unique ingredient, one that’s a bit more complex.
+By the way, I’ve got another soup using this unique ingredient, one that’s a bit more complex.

 Check out my Creamy Celery Root and Apple Soup.
 Either one will be great with this menu.